 When you see an Energy Star tag on an appliance, it’s not just a gimmick to make you think you’ll save money on electricity, you actually will.
 Energy Star rated appliances use 10 to 50 percent less electricity than non-Energy Star appliances, according to the United States Environmental Protection Agency.

 Since appliances account for about 20 percent of an average household’s electricity usage, choosing equipment that saves power can really add up to a massive effort to conserve electricity without your having to do anything else.
 Energy Star washing machines and dishwashers are also designed to help save water, giving you even bigger benefits over the long term.
 Energy.gov has a helpful appliance and electronics calculator to estimate how much energy specific devices use.

 5. Make your home smarter

 Smart homes are gaining in popularity and rightfully so.
-Many of the smart devices designed for homeowners are secretly really good at helping to conserve electricity.
-For example, smart thermostats like the Nest Learning Thermostat™ can automatically adjust themselves when you’re not home and have tools to help you track your overall electricity usage.
+Many of the smart devices designed for homeowners are really good at helping to conserve electricity.
+For example, smart thermostats like the Nest Learning Thermostat™ or the Ecobee can automatically adjust themselves when you’re not home and have tools to help you track your overall electricity usage.

 Smart light bulbs can be set to dim when you’re not home or turn off entirely until you’re nearing the end of your evening commute.
 Utilizing tools like personalized profiles help even more, and you can even remotely turn lights on and off when they’re not in use.